 |

-Violation of laws and permits | Compliance with applicable legislation | The Compliance Task Force leads and coordinates initiatives in this area.
-Training seminars are arranged, including competition law and the EU’s General Data Protection Regulation (GDPR).
-There is an established process for export control with a focus on embargoes and trade restrictions, and there are procedures, for example, for approval of membership in organizations and approval of collaborations with third parties.
-Regular legal reviews are conducted with a focus on monitoring and ensuring compliance in the Group companies.
-The Group’s internal controls, which are focused on regulatory compliance, have been both expanded and formalized over the past few years.
-During the year, the export control process was intensified with a particular focus on developments in sanctions against Russia and Belarus. |
+| Violation of laws and permits | Compliance with applicable legislation | The Compliance Task Force leads and coordinates initiatives in this area.
+Regular training sessions are arranged in such areas as competition law, anti-corruption and the EU’s General Data Protection Regulation (GDPR).
+During the year, Compliance Day was launched, an interactive training course specializing in all aspects of regulatory compliance.
+There is an established process for export control with a focus on embargoes and trade restrictions.
+There are also established procedures for approval of membership in organizations and approval of collaborations with third parties.
+Regular legal reviews are conducted according to an established control program with a focus on monitoring and ensuring compliance in the Group companies.
+The program is formalized and ensures that operating companies undergo regular review where shortcomings are noted and followed up.
+During the year, there was a continued strong focus on the export control process in view of developments concerning sanctions.
+Each business area has local export review resources and pursues an ongoing project to identify the areas where additional system support can be obtained from external databases that monitor sanctions data at company and individual level. |

-Corruption and fraud | Measures preventing fraudulent conduct | Established policies and procedures form the basis of the work in this area, which is supplemented with routine training and acceptance letters, signed yearly, for the relevant employees.
-Trelleborg’s Whistleblower Policy also entitles all employees to report any suspected legal or regulatory violations without repercussions.
+| Corruption and fraud | Measures preventing fraudulent conduct | Established policies and procedures form the basis of the work in this area, which is supplemented with routine training that includes the newly launched Compliance Day and acceptance letters, signed yearly, for the relevant employees.
+Trelleborg’s Whistleblower Policy also entitles all employees and external stakeholders to report any suspected legal or regulatory violations without repercussions.
 Review and evaluation of agency and distribution agreements are regularly conducted.
-The Group’s internal policy instruments have been reviewed, and Policy Quick Guides have been produced to further increase the distribution and comprehension of regulations and the Group’s core values. |
+Policy Quick Guides are in place to further increase the distribution and comprehension of policies and the Group’s core values.
+In addition, continuous training is arranged, both on site and via e-learning. |

-Child labor/forced labor in the supply chain | Supplier reviews and supplier audits in the areas of risk are conducted based on the Group’s geographic and materials risk assessments. |
+| Risks in the area of human rights | Child labor/forced labor in the supply chain | Supplier reviews and supplier audits in the areas of risk are conducted based on the Group’s geographic and materials risk assessments. |

-Risks | Focus | Management and main activities |
+| Risks | Focus | Management and main activities |

-Work environment risks |
+| Work environment risks |

-Health and safety | Risks in the area of health and safety are managed via the Safety@Work program, refer to page 128.
-Issues concerning employees are otherwise monitored as part of compliance with laws and codes and diversity & inclusion. |
+Health and safety | Risks in the area of health and safety are managed via the Safety@Work program.
+Issues concerning employees are otherwise monitored as part of compliance with laws and codes and diversity, and are measured and monitored through the Group’s employee survey. |

-Products in environments with elevated risk levels |
+| Product liability – products in environments with elevated risk levels |

 Review of products and solutions |